 An ongoing commitment

-The Community-University Partnership grants are just a small part of CSU’s engagement with the communities around our campuses – and further afield in regional Australia.
+The Community-University Partnership grants are just a small part of our engagement with the communities around our campuses – and further afield in regional Australia.

 For instance, we are one of the major providers of healthcare professionals in rural and regional Australia.
 Our dental and health clinics give our communities access to high-quality, affordable services – and at the same time allow our students to get practical experience and build the skills to take their place in professional practice when they graduate.